hrecht/censusapi/cran-comments.md

-This is the first CRAN submission of censusapi.
+This is a resubmission with the following changes: updated DESCRIPTION and version number.

 ## Test environments
 * local OS X install, R 3.3.3